 MAPS Child & Adolescent Health Center

-MAPS Child & Adolescent Health Center, slated for opening at the beginning of 2021, will offer comprehensive primary care and behavioral health services for students ages 5 to 21 years.
-It will be open year-round and will be comprised of an integrated team of practitioners to address medical and mental health needs.
+MAPS Child & Adolescent Health Center offers comprehensive primary care and behavioral health services for MAPS students ages 5 to 21 years.
+It is open year-round and is comprised of an integrated team of practitioners to address medical and mental health needs.

 Let our CareConnect staff know how we can help you.